bobpattersonjr/workmux/README.md

 # workmux

+**Git worktrees + tmux windows**

-Giga opinionated zero-friction workflow tool that orchestrates git worktrees and tmux windows to create isolated development environments, perfect for running multiple AI agents in parallel without conflict.
+Giga opinionated zero-friction workflow tool that orchestrates git worktrees and tmux windows to create isolated development environments.

+Perfect for running multiple AI agents in parallel without conflict.

 ## Philosophy

 - **One worktree, one tmux window**: Each git worktree gets its own dedicated, pre-configured tmux window
-- **Parallel AI-powered development**: Safely run multiple AI agents on different features simultaneously.
-Each agent gets a fully isolated environment, preventing them from interfering with each other
 - **Frictionless**: Multi-step workflows reduced to simple commands
 - **Configuration as code**: Define your tmux layout and setup steps in `.workmux.yaml`